There’s no getting around the fact that gift-giving season is almost upon us!

 Khadi paper is another of my favorite papers for making pages for journals.
 Khadi paper is handmade using cotton rag so it’s thick with a beautiful texture, and is perfect for hand sewing.

 You can find additional favorite tools and supplies for journal making here.

 There’s nothing quite like using a beautiful pair of scissors and I these small antique-style scissors are my favorite when I’m hand sewing.

-Although I generally use hand-dyed thread when hand sewing, I also love DMC thread because of its quality and beautiful colors.
+Although I generally use my own hand-dyed thread when hand sewing, I also love pearl cotton thread because of its quality and beautiful colors.

 Printing on Fabric